 In recent times, farmers have mostly relied on costly chemical fertilizers to boost rice yields (Myint et al., 2011).
 Rice yields are increased initially, but application of chemical fertilizers often results in soil problems, declining crop yields, and contributes to worsening global environmental conditions.
 Therefore, we need to develop and adopt alternative ways that are environmentally sustainable and maintain soil health, by supplementing or replacing chemical fertilizers.
-Application of organic fertilizer can conserve the amount and quality of organic matter in the soil, and ensure supply of N, P, K, and essential micronutrients (Timsina et al., 2001; Gruhn et al., 2000).
+Application of organic fertilizer can conserve the amount and quality of organic matter in the soil, and ensure supply of N, P, K, and essential micronutrients (Timsina and Connor, 2001; Gruhn et al., 2000).
 Although having many advantages, organic fertilizer application can deliver lower nutrient content compared to chemical fertilizers and may result in nutrient deficiencies and subsequently lower yield (Liu et al., 2009).
-However, combining the application of organic fertilizer and chemical fertilizer can ameliorate problems caused by the application of chemical fertilizer alone, by neutralizing soil pH, leading to higher levels of organic carbon and improving macro and micronutrient availability, physical properties, and microbial activity (Liu et al., 2009).
+However, combining the application of organic fertilizer alone, by neutralizing soil pH, leading to higher levels of organic carbon and improving macro and micronutrient availability, physical properties, and microbial activity (Liu et al., 2009).
 The combined application also increases the crop yields (Kumar et al., 2014).